trawick/ct-httpd/src/proto1/README.md

 ## Use of log configuration by off-line verification

 A log URL can be specified for a log id, so that verification of an SCT from that log uses the specified URL rather than the default.

-**This feature is not yet implemented in the off-line verification program.**

 SCT configuration
 =================